GIScience/gis-training-resource-center/content/Modul_1/en_qgis_theorie.md

 wide variety of problems.
 The points below give you an simple definition of the concept.

-However, the example of John Snows Colera Map of 1854 is THE example of what spatial Analysis actually is.
+However, the example of John Snow's cholera map of 1854 is a popular example of how spatial analysis can help to solve problems.

 - Spatial analysis __studies entities and events__ using their topological, geometric, or geographic properties.